MyRandomShit/tech-progression/reference_materials/95_trinity.md

 Constrains infinite library to single clipboard.

-Compresses wings of data to man in grey suit.
+Compresses wings of data to man in black trench coat and fedora—film noir aesthetic, the eternal detective.

-Drives grey Mazda as symbol of neutrality.
+Carries silver pocketwatch as anchor to time itself.

+Wears hourglass belt buckle—symbol of time's passage.

+Creates Alpha and Omega portals to enter/exit linear time.

 **But in truth:**